On the derived category of 1-motives: Outline

 \subsection{Mixed realisations}

-Huber's Hodge realisation fucntor is only one component of her much richer mixed realisation functor \cite{HuberLN, HuberH}.
-In Sect. \ref{shuber}, we show that it fits with our axiomatic approach: this yields a reasonable interpretation of the second part of Deligne's conjecture on comparison isomorphisms, see Corollaries \ref{ceqhodgeMR} and \ref{ceqhodgeMR2}.
+Huber's Hodge realisation functor is only one component of her much richer mixed realisation functor \cite{HuberLN, HuberH}.
+In Section \ref{shuber}, we show that it fits with our axiomatic approach: this yields a reasonable interpretation of the second part of Deligne's conjecture on comparison isomorphisms, see Corollaries \ref{ceqhodgeMR} and \ref{ceqhodgeMR2}.